mitchelldeseure/Deseure-Final-Project/Final-Project-Notes-Thoughts.md

 Next I decided it would be wise to do a couple preliminary searches for topics.
 By doing this I can get a grasp on what I may be able to expect in the results per decade and I can make an inital hypothesis on what my results are going to be long term.

 To ensure I had the right number of topics for my data I created a set with 25, 15, and 10 topics and compared the topics to specificality.

+I decided I would stick to 15 topics for each decade and compare each accordingly.
+A lot can be learned just by examining the topics given.
+I'll analyze the core data of the topics and then add visualizations to help understanding.

+**Step 3:**